En-Be/TardigradeOfMana3D/APPROACH.md

 - Created a navmeshboundsvolume
 - Expanded the volume to cover the map
 - On ai controller, added MoveToActor to Tick

+---

+## Session 12

+Minutes: 14.15 -

+DONE
+- Conditional for if bot can see player
+- Bot stops moving if can't see player
+- Created a blackboard and behaviortree
+- Running behaviortree instead of conditional
+- Added a player location key to blackboard
+- Added a move and wait sequence to behaviortree